syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% highlight c# %}
 [VB.NET]

-'Open a PowerPoint presentation file
+'Opens a PowerPoint presentation file

 Dim presentation_1 As IPresentation = Presentation.Open(fileName)

-'Create an instance of ChartToImageConverter and assign it to ChartToImageConverter property of Presentation
+'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

 presentation_1.ChartToImageConverter = New ChartToImageConverter ()

-'Convert the PowerPoint presentation into PDF document
+'Converts the PowerPoint presentation into PDF document

 Dim PDFdocument As PdfDocument = PresentationToPdfConverter.Convert(presentation_1)

-'Save the PDF document
+'Saves the PDF document

 PDFdocument.Save("SampleWithoutSetting.pdf")

-'Close the PDF document
+'Closes the PDF document

 PDFdocument.Close(True)

-'Close the presentation
+'Closes the presentation

 presentation_1.Close()